The Benefits of Exercising Outside During Winter

 5. Improving Your Mood

-Wintertime blues are no fun, and one of the best ways to fight sagging spirits is to
+Wintertime blues are no fun, and one of the best ways to fight sagging spirits is to embrace the cold.

 Any time you exercise, your brain releases chemicals called endorphins that trigger positive feelings.
 When your body has to work harder to stay warm, it will produce even more endorphins, reducing depression and giving you a deeper sense of happiness.
 This is especially important when Seasonal Affective Disorder is knocking at the door.